thirtyfiveblack/rugby-league-scoreboard/README.md

 - **No games showing**:
   - Check if leagues are enabled in configuration
   - Verify API endpoints are accessible
-  - Check if favorite teams are configured (required for NCAA recent/upcoming modes)
+  - Check if favorite teams are configured
   - Review filtering settings - may be filtering out all games

 - **Missing team logos**: Ensure team logo files exist in your `assets/sports/` directory